-Each programs's math requirements are listed in the Course Catalog at http://www.umt.edu/catalog/.
+Each major's math requirements are listed in the Course Catalog at http://www.umt.edu/catalog/.

 Once you know:

-(2)which math track is right for you, considering your program of study,
+(2) which math track is right for you, considering your major or interest areas,

 you and your advisor, using the chart below, can select the appropriate math course: